 GLUCOSE SYRUP, RICE AND SOY CRISPS (RICE FLOUR, SOY PROTEIN ISOLATE, ALKALIZED COCOA), CHOCOLATE FLAVORED COATING (SUGAR, FRACTIONATED PALM KERNEL OIL, COCOA, WHEY, NONFAT MILK, SOY LECITHIN, NATURAL FLAVOR), WHOLE OATS (CONTAINS WHEAT), ROASTED PEANUTS, SOY PROTEIN ISOLATE, OLIGOFRUCTOSE (FROM CHICORY ROOT), PEANUT BUTTER (PEANUTS, SALT), RICE CRISPS (MILLED RICE, SUGAR, SALT, MALTED BARLEY), INULIN (FROM CHICORY ROOT), VEGETABLE GLYCERIN, AND LESS THAN 2% OF: CALCIUM PHOSPHATE, SOY LECITHIN, SUGAR, NATURAL FLAVOR, POTASSIUM PHOSPHATE, SALT, GROUND ALMONDS, ASCORBIC ACID (VITAMIN C), FERROUS FUMARATE (IRON), BUTTER (CREAM), PYRIDOXINE HYDROCHLORIDE (VITAMIN B6), THIAMIN HYDROCHLORIDE (VITAMIN B1), RIBOFLAVIN (VITAMIN B2).

-* The ingredients list has changed slightly since I first posted this list three years ago, and it’s a perfect example to see the subtle ways even ingredient names are changed to seem better.
+* The ingredients list has changed slightly since I first posted this list four years ago, and it’s a perfect example to see the subtle ways even ingredient names are changed to seem better.
 They previously called the first ingredient “corn syrup” instead of “glucose syrup.”
 Likely the exact same stuff, but it seems people no longer like to see “corn syrup” (whether or not it’s “high fructose”), and especially not at the top of the list.
 The “Soy Crisps” are now “Rice and Soy Crisps” – even though there was rice flour in them before.
 “Barley Malt” became “Malted Barley” (sounds more wholesome, doesn’t it?), and the “Chocolate Flavored Coating” used to be called “Chocolatey Coating.”
 Yum.
 Oh, and they’ve also dropped “Triple Threat” from the name, whatever that meant.

 I’ve bolded any ingredients that I’m pretty sure you can’t make at home (some of these are debatable, but I’ll leave that for the next few posts).
 Compare that to the ingredients of a Cashew Cookie Larabar: